 Step 2 - Define the category subclass as "Other Current Liabilities"

-Step 3 - Select the WH Taxes and Accrued Expenses Forecast method
+Step 3 - Select the Accrued Expenses Forecast method

 Step 4 - Select the "Pay Liability" interval.
 You have a number of options, in this case I'll select quarterly.